sashamerkulev/MapperJ/README.md

 ```

+# ArgsJ

-And little bonus here - this annotation generates you a class which helps you to transfer data to Intent or Bundle and back which is convinient way for transfering arguments to fragments, activities and etc.
+ArgsJ annotation generates you a class which helps you to transfer data to Intent or Bundle and back which is convinient way for transfering arguments to fragments, activities and etc.

 ## Usage